DO YOU SUFFER FROM LIVER CIRRHOSIS?

 Exclusion Criteria:

-1. Significant abnormalities in medical history or on physical examination, including: respiratory disease requiring therapy or history of respiratory failure, cardiovascular disease or hypertension, electrocardiogram abnormalities or abnormalities.
+1. Significant abnormalities in medical history or on physical examination, including: respiratory disease requiring therapy or history of respiratory failure, cardiovascular disease or hypertension, electrocardiogram abnormalities.

 2. History of diabetes insibidus, syndrome of inappropriate antidiuretic hormone secretion or any other disorder associated with fluid or sodium imbalance.